 I am the co-founder and co-director of the Bushmeat Research Programme (with Dr Marcus Rowcliffe).
 The aim of this interdisciplinary programme is to obtain a better understanding of the bushmeat trade, in order to protect species from extinction and to ensure a sustainable harvest for local people.
-Recent studies have focussed on hunting in agricultural landscapes (Schulte-Herbruggen et al. 2013, in press), economic and livelihood incentives (e.g. Kümpel et al. 2010a, Cowlishaw 2007), biological sustainability (e.g. Kümpel et al. 2008, 2010b), and how best to monitor hunter offtake (e.g. Rist et al. 2008, 2010).
-Over the last decade, this research has involved 14 field projects across nine countries in west and central Africa.
-This work is carried out with a variety of collaborators, currently including two PhD students (Tammy Davies, James McNamara).
+Recent studies have focussed on hunting in agricultural landscapes (Schulte-Herbruggen et al. 2013a, b; McNamara et al. 2015), economic and livelihood incentives (e.g. Kümpel et al. 2010a; Cowlishaw 2007), supply-demand dynamics (McNamara et al. 2016), biological sustainability (e.g. Kümpel et al. 2008, 2010b), and how best to monitor hunter offtake (e.g. Rist et al. 2008, 2010).
 Further information is available on the Bushmeat Research Programme webpage.

 The Dynamics of Species Extinctions

 My third research programme uses primates and other mammals as a model system to explore the underlying processes that lead to species population declines and extinctions.
-Recent studies have investigated the impacts of extreme natural events on population declines (Ameca y Juarez et al. 2012, 2013, in press), and why a given species can show a highly variable pattern of population decline to the same threat process (Cowlishaw et al. 2009).
+Recent studies have investigated the impacts of extreme natural events on population declines (Ameca y Juarez et al. 2012, 2013, 2014), and why a given species can show a highly variable pattern of population decline to the same threat process (Cowlishaw et al. 2009).
 This programme of work has also produced a book, Primate Conservation Biology (Cowlishaw & Dunbar 2000).
-This research is carried out with a variety of collaborators, currently including one PhD student (Jessica Bryant).

 The Tsaobis Baboon Project